 Cover with foil and bake for about 40 minutes.
 Remove foil and bake for about 5 to 10 minutes longer, as needed.
 Test potato with fork for doneness.

 Shirley’s Notes: Feel free to use your favorite purchased gluten-free sausage in this recipe.
 You must partially cook the bacon so that it will be done at the end of the baking time.
 (I did not do that when these photos were taken and regretted it as the bacon was not crispy enough, but did the next time I made the casserole.
 Big improvement!)
 I added my bacon to the pan when I cooked the sausage patties and just removed to a paper towel-lined plate (with the sausage patties) when it was about half way done cooking.
 You may also bake this casserole at 350 degrees Fahrenheit for about an hour if you prefer.
 This info can be helpful when you are baking another dish that requires a temperature of 350 degrees.

-Venison (or Turkey or Pork) Sausage
+Spicy Venison (or Beef, Turkey, or Pork) Sausage

 1 lb ground venison (or ground turkey or pork)

 1 ½ tsp onion powder

 1/2 to 1 tsp red pepper flakes (can omit for much less spicy version)